 As stated in the 2016 Program Efficacy document (pg.
-23), the productivity of the Physics/Astronomy department has grown significantly from a WSCH/Faculty Load ratio low of 591 (2011-12), peaked at 643 (2013-14), and decreased to 599 (2014-15); according to the EMP for Physics/Astronomy, the WSCH/FTEF ratio has decreased slightly to 539, whereas the FTEF has risen to 9.60.
+23), the productivity of the Physics/Astronomy department has grown significantly from a WSCH/Faculty Load ratio low of 591 (2011-12), peaked at 643 (2013-14), and decreased to 599 (2014-15); according to the EMP for Physics/Astronomy, the WSCH/FTEF ratio has decreased slightly to 501, whereas the FTEF has risen to 11.21.
 Also, the department has been more efficient in spite of having only one full-time faculty from the end of Fall 2002 up until Spring 2015.
-For 2016-17, the department's Success rate was 77%, and its Retention rate was 90%; these rates have, in fact, moderately increased over the years.
+For 2018-19, the department's Success rate was 75%, and its Retention rate was 90%, a retention rate which has remained relatively constant throughout the years.
 As student populations increase, to maintain or improve both the success and retention rates, clearly there will be a need for the department to offer more lecture and lab sections, and as an additional full-time faculty will be important in filling that need, so too will there be a strong need for a full-time Physics lab tech to support and maintain the quality of lecture/lab instruction.
-Finally, in Fall of 2017, the Science Division has ranked this Classified Staff Needs request as #3 out of several requests.
+Finally, in Fall of 2019, the Science Division has ranked this Classified Staff Needs request as #2 out of several requests.